RaymWong/infineon-kits-cls/psoc62-optiga-cls/README.md

 To create an AWS account, see [Create and Activate an AWS Account](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).

 Toadd an IAM user to your AWS account, see [IAM User Guide](https://docs.aws.amazon.com/IAM/latest/UserGuide/).
-To grantyour IAM user account access to AWS IoT and FreeRTOS, attach the following IAMpolicies to your IAM user account:
+To grant your IAM user account access to AWS IoT and FreeRTOS, attach the following IAM policies to your IAM user account:

 - AmazonFreeRTOSFullAccess
 - AWSIoTFullAccess